TL;DR:

 Yeah, before starting all sorts of push campaigns, the user needs to agree to receive these notifications.
 Otherwise, they simply won’t show up.

-This is a hassle on the publisher’s side since, technically, they are the first to gather user data.
+This is a hassle for the publisher since, technically, they are the first to collect user data.

 #3.
 Ad Tech Stack